panoply/spx/readme.md

 ## State

-Each page has an object state value.
-Page state is immutable and created for every unique url `/path` or `/pathname?query=param` value encountered throughout a pjax session.
-The state value of each page is added to its pertaining History stack record.
+Each page visited has a state value.
+Page state is immutable and created for every unique url `/path` or `/pathname?query=param` value that has been encountered throughout the pjax session.
+The state value of each page is added to its pertaining History stack record and will referenced on subsequent visits.
+This approach drastically improves TTFB.

 > Navigation sessions begin once a Pjax connection has been established and ends when a browser refresh is executed or url origin changes.

 #### Read

-You can access a readonly copy of page state via the `event.details.state` property within dispatched lifecycle events or via the `Pjax.cache()` method.
-The caching engine used by this Pjax variation acts as mediator when a session begins, so when you access page state via the `Pjax.cache()` method you are given a bridge to the Map object of all active sessions cache data.
+You can access a readonly copy of page via the `event.details.state` property passed in certain dispatched lifecycle events or via the `Pjax.cache()` method.
+The caching engine used by this Pjax variation acts as mediator when a session begins.
+When you access page state via the `Pjax.cache()` method you are given a bridge to the object that holds all active session cache data.

 #### Write

-State modifications are carried out via link attributes or when executing a programmatic visit using the `Pjax.visit()` method.
-The visit method provides an `options` parameter for adjustments to be merged.
-Though this method will only allow you to modify the next navigation you should avoid modifying state outside of the available methods, instead treat it as readonly.
+State modifications are carried out via link attributes, when executing a programmatic visit using the `Pjax.visit()` method or from within dispatched events.
+When using the `Pjax.visit()` method you can pass state modification via the `options` parameter and will be merged before the visit begins.
+Though this method will only allow you to modify the next navigation you should avoid modifying state outside of the available methods and instead treat it as readonly.

 ```typescript
 interface IPage {